Explore

 ADJOURN

-A motion was made by Council Member Watson, seconded by Council Member Olson, that this ADJOURN be adjourned.
-The motion carried by the following vote:
+A motion was made by Council Member Watson, seconded by Vice Chair Oriadha, that this meeting be adjourned.
+The motion carried by an unanimous vote

 Consent Agenda